SpenceKonde/DxCore/README.md

 A major regression has been noted in PWM and DAC output (specifically, on many parts, there isn't any).
 Additionally, there appears to be undocumented errata on extant Dx-series parts....

-The issue should be fixed mostly, and I think totally on the 32-pin DD-series, and it was likely not ever (as badly) broken on the 14 and 20 pin parts since I mostly used those to test with, but I am doubtful that there are no other variant files that fail to match the part-specific documentation regarding the default PORTMUX configurations the core sets up.
-This is less catastrophic, though, since at least you can just change PORTMUX as you wish during setup() to put the timers where you want them to be.

 ## IMPORTANT WARNINGS

 ### ATTN: Linux Users